realworldocaml/book/en/08a-objects.md

 OCaml is entirely different.
 Classes are used to construct objects and support inheritance, including non-subtyping inheritance.
 Classes are not types.
 Instead, objects have _object types_, and if you want to use objects, you aren't required to use classes at all.
-Here is an example of a simple object.
+Here's an example of a simple object.

 ```ocaml